gedegle/saving-app/README.md

 I haven't yet made online server for this but in a future maybe I will.

 Secondly, after you run front end, you have to register or sign in.
 Then the web page lets you choose a plan.
 Write down how much you want to save and your monthly income.
-The calculation will show you when you will save the wanted sum you typed.
+The calculation will show you when you will save the wanted amount of money you typed.